Maytham al-Tammar: The Counterfeit Money Incident

-Meesum's Views of Ali
+Maytham's Views of Ali

-Meesum viewed Ali in a very positive light.
-He saw him as a humble and down to earth Caliph, who sought to teach his fellow citizens manners, religion, and a good lifestyle.
-Meesum himself says, "Only Allah knows what lessons I learned from Ali ibn Abi Talib.
+Maytham viewed Ali in a very positive light.
+He saw him as a humble and kind Caliph, who sought to teach his fellow citizens manners, religion, and a good lifestyle.
+Maytham himself says, "Only Allah knows what lessons I learned from Ali ibn Abi Talib.
 I didn't find a human on this earth like Amir al-Momineen (Ali).
 If you want to see the embodiment of humility, then see what I saw with Ali ibn Abi Talib.
 He also says, "Ali ibn Abi Talib is the caliph of the state and I am a Tammar (date seller).
 Amir al-Momineen would come and sit by me.
 I would be there, I would sell dates.
 He would come and sit near me.
 Which king would sit next to a man selling dates.
 Whereas Ali ibn Abi Talib would come, sit near me.
 Look at the humility of the man (referring to Ali)."
 Furthermore, people who knew the caliph, Ali, were astonished to find him at times sitting next to a Tammar (date seller) conversing.

 Teachings of Ali

 As the cousin of Muhammad, Ali would follow his footsteps and educate people about the teachings of Islam.
 He taught/trained many religious scholars both Muslims and non-Muslims.
-Among these religious scholars was Meesum al-Tammar.
-Ali ibn Abi Talib took Meesum under his wings, he taught Meesum many secrets about faith, religion, and the world.
-In addition, he taught Meesum many branches of knowledge, including ilm-e-Manaya wal Balaya (esoteric knowledge of future events) and ilm-e-Taweel (interpretation and exegesis of the Quran).
-It is documented that Ali would take Meesum to a nearby desert in the middle of the night to teach him about future affairs/matters/events.
-At times with the permission of his master/teacher, Meesum used to acquaint the public about the deep secrets that he learned from Ali.
-On account of the frank speech of Meesum, people used to think that Meesum had lost his head/gone insane.
+Among these religious scholars was Maytham al-Tammar.
+Ali ibn Abi Talib took Maytham under his wings, he taught Maytham many secrets about faith, religion, and the world.
+In addition, he taught Maytham many branches of knowledge, including ilm-e-Manaya wal Balaya (esoteric knowledge of future events) and ilm-e-Taweel (interpretation and exegesis of the Quran).
+It is documented that Ali would take Maytham to a nearby desert in the middle of the night to teach him about future affairs/matters/events.
+At times with the permission of his master/teacher, Maytham used to acquaint the public about the deep secrets that he learned from Ali.
+On account of the frank speech of Maytham, people used to think that Maytham had lost his head/gone insane.
 They could hardly understand the depth and logic of his words.